-Jacqueline Alarcón practices family law at Yates, Matthews & Eaton P.C. in Portland.
-She is a proud Salvadorian and one of a few handful of Latina lawyers in the Portland, Oregon legal community.
+Jacqueline Alarcón, President, practices family law at Yates Family Law, PC in Portland.
+She is a proud Salvadorian and one of the very few Latina lawyers in the Portland, Oregon legal community.
 As a native Spanish speaker, Jacqueline’s background has served to expand her worldview teaching her the proper skills for cross-cultural communication.
 Jacqueline obtained her undergraduate degree from Willamette University in Politics and French and graduated from Willamette University College of Law in 2010.

-Octaviano Merecias-Cuevas is a writer and a photographer with an interest in social justice, equity, inclusion, and diversity.
+Octaviano Merecias-Cuevas is currently the policy and civic engagement manager at Latino Network and the Deputy State Director for the League of United Latin American Citizens.
+He is a writer and a photographer with more than 10 years of experience in social justice work, equity, inclusion, and diversity.
 A graduate of Oregon State University, Octaviano holds an MA in Contemporary Hispanic Studies from the School of Language, Culture & Society.
-He has worked in youth development and community development related projects across Mexico and the United States.
-Octaviano has been actively involved with various boards and committees in and across the Portland metropolitan area.
+He has worked in youth development and community development sin Mexico and the United States.
+He's currently a member of the New Portlander's Policy Commission.

 Leroy Feigelson is a retired Intel Finance Controller.
 He has a B.S. degree from Oregon State University and a MBA in Finance from the University of Illinois.
 He believes that everyone should have the opportunity for a quality education and to be valuable members of their community.
 He has seen how Adelante Mujeres pursues, with passion, making this a reality for many.
 He states,"it is an honor in be part of such an impactful organization."

-Veronica Dujon is an Associate Dean in the College of Liberal Arts and Sciences and Professor of Sociology at Portland State University.
-She teaches, conducts research and publishes in the areas of environmental sociology with a focus on conflicts over declining natural resources; the impact of globalization on people’s well-being; the role of women in the global economy; and the tensions between national development strategies and forces of globalization.
-One of her major research interest areas is how to build sustainable societies that are inclusive of all people and in which people thrive.
+Veronica Dujon is the Director for Academic Planning and Policy in the Office for Public University Coordination in the Higher Education Coordinating Commission for the State of Oregon.
+She has more than 20 years experience in higher education as a Professor and Associate Dean at Portland State University.
+Veronica has a PhD in Environmental Sociology with a focus on conflicts over declining natural resources; the impact of globalization on people’s well-being; and the role of women in the global economy.
+One of her major commitments is promoting education as the social foundation for building sustainable societies that are inclusive of all people and in which people thrive.

 Marcia Ramirez-Horn is a proud Oregon native, living in the Beaverton area since 2001.
 During her childhood, she enjoyed spending months each year exploring Mexico with family and friends.
 She is currently a branch manager for U.S. Bank.
 Marcia's passion for volunteering and connection to the Latino culture draw her to dedicate her time with Adelante Mujeres.